WHAT IT’S REALLY LIKE TO OWN A YOGA STUDIO IN BALI – INTERVIEW WITH JASMINE FROM RADIANTLY ALIVE

 Radiantly Alive in Bali is my yoga home and happy place.
-It’s a beautiful yoga studio in the center of Ubud, offering up to 12 classes a day, multiple workshops and events each week, yoga teacher trainings, healing treatments and recently opened a café as well.
+It’s a beautiful yoga studio in the center of Ubud, offering up to 12 classes a day, multiple workshops and events each week, yoga teacher trainings, healing treatments, and they have recently opened a delicious café as well.

 So what does it take to open such a place?
 To run a yoga studio and cafe in the tropics, in a place like Bali?
 I’m sure I’m not the only who wants to know all the details, what’s happening behind the scenes.

 It’s such an important place for yogis from all over the world and when Jasmine, who owns Radiantly Alive together with her husband Rafael, agreed to share her story for this blog, I jumped at the chance.
 This is a long read – grab yourself your favorite drink and enjoy.